Royleong31/sanitiser_backend/README.md

 ## Reset API
 - The database will be updated by adding a document to usageData and updating the dispenserLevel in the dispenser document
 - A notification will be sent to mobile apps that are currently logged into the same company that the dispenser belongs to and indicated that they want to be notified when the dispenser is refilled. (notifyWhenRefilled == true)

+## Potential Improvements
+- Whenever usage/reset data is sent, in addition to the companyId, dispenserId and typeOfUsage, the battery percentage can also be sent.
+This allows the users to see the refill level and battery level of each dispenser.
+- Currently, the API requests are quite slow, taking about 2-4s to complete.
+Perhaps the code could be modified to make it faster.
+- The companyId, dispenserId and typeOfUsage are currently stored directly in the url.
+They should ideally be stored in the body to improve security.
+- In the event that multiple gateways are used, the gateways may receive the same packet and send multiple API requests for each usage of the dispenser.
+This can be solved by attaching an ID to each usage, and ensuring that each unique usage is only recorded once.
+This has to be done server side as the individual gateways will not know about the packets that other gateways receive.
+- API keys could be used to ensure that only users with permission can access the API, improving security.